 3. Location, Location, Location.
 Flexibility isn’t limited to the types of jobs available in shipping; this job can also take you anywhere in the world.
 Many of the certifications necessary for a career in shipping are uniform world-wide, and that means you may have to opportunity to move to any location on the globe.
 If you decide to make your career at sea, you’ll see the world and build skills that are transferable to any other operation.

 4. Great Pay.
 Entry level pay varies depending on the position, but its still higher than for most other occupations overall.
 There’s also plenty of opportunity for advancement as many career paths in transportation are expected to experience a shortfall as older workers retire.
 Average pay for someone in transportation is $40,000 – $70,000 per year.

 5. Inclusiveness.
 If you’ve wanted to work as part of a team with people from all walks of life and education levels, this is the career for you.
 You’ll also gain a high degree of job satisfaction that comes from solving problems at any level, whether you’re managing freight, organizing a large delivery or you’re moving the merchandise yourself.

 By some estimates, 90% of what we have in our homes, offices and schools was shipped to us, whether from across town or across international borders.
 If you’re ready to be part of an organization that moves the world, check into what it takes to become part of the shipping industry.
-There are hundreds of different options that range from warehouse personnel to operations planning and from marine law to environmental protection.
+There are hundreds of different options that range from warehouse personnel to operations planning, supplying superior paint for boats and from marine law to environmental protection.
 You can talk to an admissions representative at your local college about career preparation for transportation logistics or check into job prospects and opportunities at various shipping companies.